ankitkeshavdbg/ankitkeshavdbg.github.io/_posts/2020-7-14-Revised Kids Plan.md

 **Will my kid enjoy the process?**

 I'm not an astrologer, I'm an engineer.
 I love maths and programming.
-I know not everyone does but having an expert talk a bit about his wonderful experience can certainly ignite the young minds.
-As my inspiration Kalam said, "As a child of God, I am greater than anything that can happen to me.".
-So, let's do shree ganesh without many doubts.
-Anyway the most precious thing is your and mine time.
+I know not everyone does, but having an expert talk a bit about his wonderful experience can certainly ignite the young minds.
+As my inspiration, Kalam said, "As a child of God, I am greater than anything that can happen to me.".
+So, let's do shree Ganesh without any doubt.
+Anyway the most precious thing is yours and my time.
 So, let's not miss the bus.

 Now if you are here and I sent you the link to this blog and you want to register: Check whether you will be available to learn and change yourself, whether you want to get a new chance to be in good team then only [click here to register in team of 10](https://internsearchin.github.io/register) and to know more about the [international community team, click here](https://internsearchin.github.io).